-The Physical Therapy Program at Armstrong Atlantic State University is a full-time program.
-The program consists of nine semesters of academic course work, including three full-time clinical affiliations (with a minimum of 31 weeks of full-time clinical practice) and several additional clinical experiences.
+The Physical Therapy Program at Armstrong Atlantic State University is a full-time nine semester program that is comprised of academic coursework and three full-time clinical affiliations (with a minimum of 31 weeks of full-time clinical practice) in addition to other smaller clinical experiences.
 Upon completion of the program, all students are awarded a Doctor of Physical Therapy (D.P.T.) degree.
 All program graduates are eligible to take the National Physical Therapy Examination and apply for state licensure in all jurisdictions.
 Admission is limited to 36 students per class.

 Prerequisites and Application Process